Bridging the Gap Between AI Experts and Non-Experts Through Interactive ML

 Encouraging Continuous Learning for AI Models

-Traditional machine learning models are often static, meaning once they’re trained, they don’t continue learning unless an expert retrains them with new data.
+Traditional machine learning models are often static, meaning once theyโre trained, they donโt continue learning unless an expert retrains them with new data.
 IML, however, allows for continuous learning through constant user feedback.
 As non-experts interact with the model, it keeps evolving, refining its performance based on real-world inputs.

 This ability to continuously improve is particularly important in fast-changing industries like fashion, entertainment, or technology, where trends shift frequently.
 With Interactive Machine Learning, users can ensure their AI systems remain up-to-date and relevant, all without needing an in-house team of AI developers.